 Set clear goals around what you want to achieve

 Are you looking to accelerate business growth?
 Perhaps you want to supercharge revenue?
 Maybe you’re searching for ways to improve customer retention?
-Whatever your goal might be, make sure this is explicitly clear.
+Whatever your goal might be, keep it in mind when you’re thinking about your referral scheme.
 It might affect what sort of incentive you offer, and who you offer it to.
+Some people might not offer the sort of brand rep you want!

 Regularly report and review progress

-It’s essential to take stock of where you’re at on a regular basis, so that you can see what’s performing well and what’s not.
+Like any aspect of running a business, it’s essential to take stock of where you’re at on a regular basis, so you can see what’s performing well and what’s not.
 That way, you can adjust your strategy moving forward.

-It will also help you understand what a new customer is worth in comparison to the referral costs incurred to engage them in the first place.
+This sort of tracking will also help you understand what a new customer is worth in comparison to the referral costs you incurred to engage them in the first place.

 Involve your accountant in the process

-Whenever money coming in or out is involved, it’s always a good idea to ensure your accountant is kept in the loop.
-Where referral incentives are concerned, they’ll be able to advise on what kind of reward is affordable and also make sure you remain tax-efficient and compliant in the process.
+Whenever money coming in or going out is involved, it’s always a good idea to ensure your accountant is involved too.
+Where referral incentives are concerned, they’ll be able to advise on what kind of reward is affordable and make sure you remain tax-efficient and compliant in the process.

 Show your appreciation